oracle/truffleruby/doc/contributor/svm.md

 The disadvantages of the SVM version of TruffleRuby are:

-* It has lower peak performance, as the GC is simpler and some optimisations such as compressed ordinary object pointers (OOPS) are not available.
+* It has lower peak performance, as the GC is simpler and some optimisations such as compressed ordinary object pointers (OOPS) are not yet available.
 * You can't use Java interopability.
 * You can't use standard Java tools like VisualVM.